MahtabDastranj/EEG-signal-processing/README.md

 # EEG signal processing
- Here is a thorough tutorial on EEG signal analysis using EEGLAB, MATLAB and Python
+ Here is a thorough tutorial on EEG signal analysis using EEGLAB, MATLAB and Python.
+The EEGLAB context is from Golnaz Baghdadi's tutorials on the regarding subject.